Origins of the ingersoll-Gardner carriage house

 During January and February of 1999 the Carriage House was dismantled by Preservation Timber Framing, a Maine company experienced in moving historic structures.
 The building was carefully studied as it was taken apart and documented by photographs and video.
 Horse stalls and cow stanchions were found and preserved for re-installation.
 Each timber was given a metal tag and number.

 After all parts of the structure were temporarily stored in a Roxbury warehouse owned by a nearby vocational charter school, YouthBuild Boston, it was found that repairs to the frame and joists would require more work than originally estimated.
 Some parts were in unusable condition and had to be replaced, including several entire windows and doors.
 In October 2000, a groundbreaking ceremony marked the beginning of the reconstruction.

 At last, on May 16, 2001, then Mayor Thomas M. Menino and local community leaders participated in the dedication of the fully restored 1806 Ingersoll-Gardner Carriage House, culminating a two-year $500,000 project to bring the historic structure once more to use.

 the carriage house today

 Today, the 1806 Ingersoll-Gardner Carriage House is used for a wide-array of programs and events.
-From education programs to community events to wedding receptions, visitors get to enjoy the rustic interior of the beautifully restored Carriage House.

 the eustis coach